www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

 * [ ] Create minimal advertisement.
     * [ ] Create logo for Cin.
     * [ ] Consider subtitle for the first running version: `No Rest for The Guilty`
-# Ideas
-* [ ] Optimize runtime performance of allocations and constraint.
-  Adding and removing of free supplies is pretty fast, but adding free supplies and demands, allocating these and removing these, is multiple magnitudes slower.
-  This should only be 1 magnitude slower at most.